 The first time I watched this film, during the final scene I fell off the chair screaming: "Sandy Welch, if you were man and single I would marry you!".
 I re-watched that scene over and over again, and I doubt I am the only one who did it.
-This ending makes me cry because of its outrageous beauty!
+This ending makes me cry because it is outrageously beautiful!

 Eventually I came up to the conclusion that is the biggest problem of these 5-minute masterpiece: it is too short!

 Anyway, let's proceed with order.
 When I first found myself staring at the incredible, legendary "Northbound train" scene, I did have a strange feeling.
 But I ignored it.
-Only at the (umpteen+1)th time I started making sense of what it was all about.
-It was the very little part of my brain who is reasonable and that little part of my brain was protesting!
+Only at the umpteenth time I started making sense of what it was all about.
+It was the very little part of my brain which is reasonable, and that little part of my brain was protesting!
 That's what it tried to say: this scene is so lame!
 For all the following reasons:

 WTF the Heltstone rose.

 When did Thornton become a psychic?
 How come he decided to go to Helstone to find the roses Margaret never mentioned to him?
 He even had to "look hard" to find them!
 This drives me insane!

 WTF that kiss in public.